 - Participation at sectionals, rehearsals, and performances is required and will be integrated into the student's grade in accordance with the Grading Guidelines in Music contained in this Handbook, the RISD Program of Studies and TEA/UIL regulations. - A schedule of activities and events will be provided to students and parents.
-Updated schedules will be provided as needed. - Regularly scheduled sectionals, rehearsals, and concerts are curricular and have no academic eligibility requirements, provided they are on campus and do not charge admission. - In the spring semester, no more than two competitions may be entered in addition to the UIL Concert and Sightreading Contest, excluding the high school spring trip. - The Head Director, or someone designated by the Head Director, will supervise all required practices, rehearsals, and/or performances that are school-sponsored. - In addition to local performances, special performance ensembles may make numerous other appearances during the year. - Performance courses in Band, Choir and Orchestra involve outside of school rehearsals and performances.
-Students who are members of principal performing groups are expected to participate fully in all performance activities including approved travel.
+Updated schedules will be provided as needed. - Regularly scheduled sectionals, rehearsals, and concerts are curricular and have no academic eligibility requirements, provided they are on campus and do not charge admission. - The Head Director, or someone designated by the Head Director, will supervise all required practices, rehearsals, and/or performances that are school-sponsored. - In addition to local performances, special performance ensembles may make numerous other appearances during the year. - Performance courses in Band, Choir and Orchestra involve outside of school rehearsals and performances.
+Students who are members of varsity performing groups are expected to participate fully in all performance activities including approved travel.